Heike Werner Gallery

 The first edition was published in July 1968, followed by a (revised) second edition in September and reprints in November 1968, in the U.S. in 1969 and again in 1970.

-Meanwhile, in 2018, a 50th anniversary reprint was released by studio international.
+In 2018 a 50th anniversary reprint was released by Studio International.

-cover design: Franciszka Themerson, incorporating the computer graphics »3 D« by Donald K. Robbins / »Circle to Square transformation of Leonardo da Vinci´s interpretation of Vitruvius´ theory of proportion« by Charles Csuri / »The result of Fourier analysis on X-ray crystallography of the molecular structure or chicken fat« by B.L.
-Kershaw (on back side).
+cover design: Franciszka Themerson, incorporating the computer graphics »3 D« by Donald K. Robbins / »Circle to Square transformation of Leonardo da Vinci's interpretation of Vitruvius' theory of proportion« by Charles Csuri / »The result of Fourier analysis on X-ray crystallography of the molecular structure or chicken fat« by B.L.
+Kershaw (on back cover).

 Jasia Reichardt, curator of Cybernetic Serendipity, also edited the exhibition catalogue, a special issue of the modern art journal Studio International: Cybernetic Serendipity – the computer and the arts.